The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard (only if it’s dry) and household goods.

 All soil type products are stockpiled and used for other purposes and do not incur charges if they are deemed clean by our staff.
 So when you arrive at the gatehouse with your load of soils, ask the team to take a look at your load.
 If it’s clean it’s free!

 However, charges do apply to the disposal of concrete and bricks.
 These fees cover the costs of using contracted machinery to process the items.

 All recyclable materials be separated and placed in the correct areas.
 We recommend sorting your load to separate general waste and recyclables.

 You can now take your household problem waste such as household and car batteries, motor and other oils, paint, smoke detectors, fire extinguishers, gas bottles and fluoro lights to the Albury Recycling Centre for disposal.

-Because these items are hazardous to other people and the environment they can’t go into any of your kerbside bins but if they’re sorted correctly, you can bring them to us for free.
+Because these items are hazardous to other people and the environment they can’t go into any of your kerbside bins but if they’re sorted correctly, you can bring them to us.